cie/thnk/docs/thnkfile-spec.md

 ## Structure

-A `Thnkfile` consists of multiple entries, each defining a target and its associated dependencies and recipes.
+A `Thnkfile` consists of multiple entries, each defining a target file, its dependencies, and an optional recipe.
 The general structure is as follows:

 ```
 target: dependency1 dependency2 ...